-The recommended textbook for this course is David Romer's Advanced Macroeconomics, supplemented by either Greg Mankiw's Macroeconomics or alternatively, Burda and Wyplosz's Macroeconomics: A European Text.
-The Romer book is on a similar level to Kreps' Course in Microeconomic Theory that you used last term, but is considerably better structured.
-You should be familiar with most of the material in Mankiw's book from your prelims macro course, but you may find it helpful to read his coverage of any topic first before moving on to read Romer and any other material.
+Also recommended is David Romer's Advanced Macroeconomics, which is on a similar level to Kreps' Course in Microeconomic Theory that you used last term, but is considerably better structured.
+You should be familiar with most of the material in Greg Mankiw's Macroeconomics book from your prelims macro course, but you may find it helpful to read his coverage of any topic first before moving on to read Romer and any other material.
 Burda and Wyplosz's Macroeconomics: A European Text is at a slightly higher level than Mankiw, and so may be helpful in bridging the gap between Mankiw and Romer.

-The list of readings also typically contain one or two 'classic' references, which you may wish to read if you have time, as well as one or two accessible 'survey' articles that have appeared recently.
+The readings also typically contain one or two 'classic' references, which you may wish to read if you have time, as well as one or two accessible 'survey' articles that have appeared recently.
 The most important readings are marked with a .

-While the focus of the course is on macroeconomic theory, you may also wish to look at some more applied work, in which case you should consult the recommended articles from the Oxford Review of Economic Policy first (a useful book by Jenkinson, 1996, contains many OXREP macro articles), and then either Crafts and Woodward's The British Economy since 1945, or Backhouse's Applied UK Macroeconomics.
-Both of the latter are now rather dated, so should be treated with a little scepticism.
+While the focus of the course is on macroeconomic theory, you may also wish to look at some more applied work, in which case you should consult the recommended articles from the Oxford Review of Economic Policy first (a useful book by Tim Jenkinson, 2000, contains many OXREP macro articles), and possibly Crafts and Woodward's The British Economy since 1945.

-The teaching this term will consist of four tutorial essays and four sets of class-work.
-For the classes, I expect you to prepare short presentations on each of the topics listed and to be prepared to give these presentations in class.
+The teaching this term will consist of four tutorial essays and three sets of class-work.
+For the classes, I expect you to be prepared to give five minute presentations in class on each of the topics listed.